CamDavidsonPilon/lifetimes/README.md

 ![logo](http://i.imgur.com/7s3jqZM.png)

-#### Measuring customer lifetime value is hard.
+#### Measuring users is hard.
 Lifetimes makes it easy.
 [![Latest Version](https://pypip.in/v/lifetimes/badge.png)](https://pypi.python.org/pypi/lifetimes/)
 [![Build Status](https://travis-ci.org/CamDavidsonPilon/lifetimes.svg?branch=master)](https://travis-ci.org/CamDavidsonPilon/lifetimes)
 [![Coverage Status](https://coveralls.io/repos/CamDavidsonPilon/lifetimes/badge.svg?branch=master)](https://coveralls.io/r/CamDavidsonPilon/lifetimes?branch=master)

 ## Introduction
-As emphasized by P. Fader and B. Hardie, understanding and acting on customer lifetime value (CLV) is the most important part of your business's sales efforts.
-[And (apparently) everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s). *Lifetimes* is a Python library to calculate CLV for you.

-More generally, Lifetimes can be used to understand and predict future usage based on a few assumption:
+Lifetimes can be used to analyze your users based on a few assumption:

-1. Entities interact with you when they are alive.
+1. Users interact with you when they are "alive".
-2. Entities under study may die (leave the service) after some random period of time.
+2. Users under study may "die" after some period of time.

+I've quoted "alive" and "die" as these are the most abstract terms: feel free to use your own defintion of "alive" and "die" (they are used similarly to "birth" and "death" in survival analysis).
+Whenever we have individuals repeating occurrences, we can use Lifetimes to help understand user behaviour.

+### Applications

 If this is too abstract, consider these applications:

  - Predicting how often a visitor will return to your website.
+(Alive = visiting.
+Die = decided the website wasn't for them)
  - Understanding how frequently a patient may return to a hospital.
+(Alive = visiting.
+Die = maybe the patient moved to a new city, or became deceased.)
- - Predicting individuals who have churned using only their usage history.
+ - Predicting individuals who have churned from an app using only their usage history.
+(Alive = logins.
+Die = removed the app)
- - Predicting repeat purchases from a commerce customer.
+ - Predicting repeat purchases from a customer.
+(Alive = actively purchasing.
+Die = became disinterested with your product)

-Really, "customers" is a very general term here, (similar to "birth" and "death" in survival analysis).
-Whenever we have individuals repeating occurrences, we can use Lifetimes to help understand behaviour.
+### Specific Application: Customer Lifetime Value
+As emphasized by P. Fader and B. Hardie, understanding and acting on customer lifetime value (CLV) is the most important part of your business's sales efforts.
+[And (apparently) everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s). *Lifetimes* is a Python library to calculate CLV for you.

 ## Installation